Providing a Lifeline

 “The man who helped so many in his service couldn’t get help himself,” Jessica says.
 “It was heartbreaking.”

-In 2015, the Rodriguez family became aware of Shepherd Center’s SHARE Military Initiative.
-As soon as they were accepted, Jessica and Jorge – along with their daughters – flew to Atlanta to begin treatment at Shepherd Center.
+In 2015, the Rodriguez family became aware of Shepherd Center’s SHARE Military Initiative, which delivers world-class treatment that makes a world of difference, at no cost to veterans, service members and first responders who have brain injuries.
+As soon as they were accepted, Jessica and Jorge – along with their daughters – flew to Atlanta to begin treatment at Shepherd Center where they had access to flexible options, transformative treatments and transition support, helping Jorge embark on a truly path to renewed relationships, purpose, and life.

 “For the first time, I felt like we were being heard,” Jessica says.